hmrc/bootstrap-play/README.md

 If you are using `play.http.filters = uk.gov.hmrc.play.bootstrap.backend.filters.BackendFilters`, you will only need to remove this setting, since backend.conf has defined `play.filters.enabled` to the same filters.

-If you are using `play.http.filters = uk.gov.hmrc.play.bootstrap.backend.filters.FrontendFilters`, you will need to remove this setting, but also change the following configurations:
+If you are using `play.http.filters = uk.gov.hmrc.play.bootstrap.frontend.filters.FrontendFilters`, you will need to remove this setting, but also change the following configurations:

 | Deprecated config key                   | Change
 | --- | --- |